anthonyrka/pydzn/README.md

 - Professional front-end developers who want to avoid react abstraction bloat and javascript's async chaos

 ## Why pydzn
 Creating and serving a webpage is technically easy for most developers.
-Designing and developing a nice looking website is much more difficult. pydzn offers a framework for, breaking up the task of front-end design and development, logically, into layout creation, component creation with the injection of those components into that layout.
+Designing and developing a nice looking website is much more difficult. pydzn offers a framework for breaking up the task of front-end design and development, logically, into layout creation, component creation with the injection of those components into that layout.
 Where a layout is a grid in a 2-dimensional space containing named regions of which you style and inject components into.
 A layout is a class which can have an arbitrary number of regions.
 A region is a placement in a grid layout for which another layout can be inject OR a component.

 ## Introduction